2ndQuadrant/pglogical/README.md

 ## Conflicts

-In case the node is subscribed to multiple providers, or when local writes happen on a subscriber, conflicts can arise for the incoming changes can arise.
+In case the node is subscribed to multiple providers, or when local writes happen on a subscriber, conflicts can arise for the incoming changes.
 These are automatically detected and can be acted on depending on the configuration.

 The configuration of the conflicts resolver is done via the `pglogical.conflict_resolution` setting.
 The supported values for the